dart-lang/tools/pkgs/benchmark_harness/README.md

 is bypassed), so the printed mean is *per `run()` call*, not per 10 calls.
 The default time budget is 2 seconds; pass `reportDetailed(minimumMillis: 10000)` to collect more samples on slow benchmarks.
-CV computed from very few samples carries large uncertainty — aim for at least a few dozen.
+CV computed from very few samples carries large uncertainty, so aim for at least a few dozen.

 For custom rendering (JSON, CSV, etc.), call `measureDetailed()` and format the returned `DetailedMeasurement` (which exposes `samples`,